inickt/cs4500-mineola-kilgore/Fish/Planning/self-5.md

 - the data definition, including interpretation, of penguin placements for setups

 We did not need to create any new data definitions for the placement of penguins, because by default Racket provides the `posn` struct.
-All (x, y) or (row, col) coordinate pairs are represented by posns.
+All (x, y) or (row, col) coordinate pairs, such as those used to represent the desired placement for a penguin, are encoded as posns.
 We describe the ways a player's penguins must meet the board's coordinate system specification here:
 https://github.ccs.neu.edu/CS4500-F20/mineola/blob/6ce07d4cd505b92442d1e4941a5465d35870fbae/Fish/Common/state.rkt#L63-L74
 And under the bolded section below you can find our description of the `Board`'s coordinate system.